 I’m a iOS software engineer from New Zealand.
 I create software for the Apple devices that live on your wrist, your pocket and under your tv using Swift

 and Objective-C. I adore clean code, beautiful design and a perfectly brewed cup of tea ☕️.

-I’ve worked as an iOS Developer, iOS Team Lead & Technical Lead, and am looking for iOS opportunities to join a company located in Vancouver, BC that would be able to help with a visa.
+I’ve worked as an iOS Developer, iOS Team Lead & Technical Lead, and am looking for iOS opportunities to join a company located in Vancouver, BC.

 You can checkout my github profile for things I’m working on, my instagram profile for photos that I take, and my twitter profile for whatever I feel like retweeting on a given day.

 I like to sporadically write the occasional thing on my blog.
 Here’s my latest posts.

 - Loop Pedal Project: Inspired by Chewie Monsta 2